ezesundayeze/hek/readme.md

-# The official Highendkicks API

-HEK is an ecommerce API build with NodeJS and Express
+# HEK is an ecommerce API build with NodeJS and Express

 ## Features
 - User account management